MockbaTheBorg/RunCPM/readme.md

 The ESP32 build doesn't yet support the analogWrite BDOS call.<br>
 The ESP32 build may require additional changes to the code to support different ESP32 boards.<br>

+## Dedications

+I dedicate this software to some awesome people, some of who are not among us anymore.

+Gary Kildall - For devising an operating system which definitely played a role on changing the world.<br>
+Dr. Richard Walters - For writing the Z80 version of one of the most useful and fun languages I had the joy to use.<br>
+Krzysztof Klis -  For writing the Arduino hardware interface and helping with debugging/testing.<br>
+TomL.
+Burnett - For helping with testing many different CP/M applications on it.<br>
+All the folks who are actively helping with finding/fixing bugs and issues - thanks guys.<br>

 <hr>
 ###### The original copy of this readme file was written on WordStar 3.3 under RunCPM